Forgot Your Password?

 Apart from these functions, both Adderall and Vyvanse act as vasoconstrictors.
 This is where both these medications narrow the blood vessels, which reduces the blood flow.

 When the blood flow reduces, the blood supplied to the overactive regions of the brain is reduced.
 This then allows the brain to stabilize and cooperate properly with the other parts of the brain at healthy and stable levels.

-Both Adderall and Vyvanse work the same because they are both stimulants and are derivatives of amphetamines.
-This is also why both these medications are controlled substances – they both have the potential to cause addiction and withdrawal symptoms.
+Adderall and Vyvanse work the same because they are both stimulants and are derivatives of amphetamines.
+This is also why both these medications are controlled substances.
+They both have the potential to cause addiction and withdrawal symptoms.